-- Argued that humanity can achieve a perpetual peace through universal democracy and international cooperation;
+He argued that humanity can achieve a perpetual peace through universal democracy and international cooperation.

-There were so many more and you may be asking, “why the short history lesson on philosophy?”
+There were so many more prominent people who rejected God’s standard of faith and reason.
+You may be asking, “why the short history lesson on philosophy?”

 Each of these men founded ideas of life we see prevalent in society today.
 They are taught in colleges, they are revered among people who subscribe to a secular world view, and they have led many astray into aimless lives of hopelessness.

-How do you know their lives were wasted in discovering truth apart from God?
+How do you know their lives were wasted in seeking to discover truth apart from God?

 Look at how their lives ended….what were their conclusions?